divnix/std/docs/patterns/four-packaging-layers.md

 _A domain concern of a higher layer **must not** bleed into previous layers._

 Observing this very simple rule ensures long term interoperability and maintainability of the stack.
-For example, not presuming a particular scheduler in the entrypoint gives contributors a chance to easily add another scheduler target without painful refactoring.
+For example, not presuming a particular scheduler in the operable gives contributors a chance to easily add another scheduler target without painful refactoring.

 > _**Future Work:** depending on how you count, there may be actually a 5th layer: the **operator** layer.
 But we may cover this in a future version of this article in further detail.
 If you don't want to wait, you may have a conceptual look at the [Charmed Operator Framework][charmed-operator] and [Charmehub][charmhub]._